roflmuffin/aniscrape/readme.md

 There are still more options I need to include for use in the provider API, such as:

-- The ability to return your own list of search results rather than a jQuery selector
 - Support sites that have episode lists on a different page to their anime page (allow promise based episode returns)

 #### Overall features that need to be included